Employee Assistance Program (EAP)

 Employees are encouraged to participate in educational seminars, workshops and health fairs to gain a more in depth understanding of the benefits of exercise, nutrition and overall healthy lifestyle behaviors.

-Receipts must be attached to the application.
-Please note, participation in Fitness Release Time cannot interfere with the normal operations of the department and may be suspended or eliminated during peak operational times.
+- Participation in Fitness Release Time cannot interfere with the normal operations of the department and may be suspended or eliminated during peak operational times.

 The University of Houston-Clear Lake supports its faculty and staff who want to quit using tobacco products by offering tobacco cessation resources.